Alfred Corbin: Simex

 In the autumn of 1940, Léon Grossvogel, a Polish-French Jewish businessman and a Comintern official used monies supplied by Jules Jaspar, a former Belgian consul to establish the Simex cover firm in Paris.
 Grossvogel became its managing director.
 Simex was a covert black market trading company. and was established in two rooms above the Le Lido next to 78 Champs-Élysées in Paris, Simex managed finances and gathered intelligence from German firms and the German military.
 Its main customer was Organisation Todt, the German military engineering organisation.

 On 2 September 1941, Corbin became the commercial director of the firm when Grossvogel left to assist Trepper.
 Grossvogel felt his Jewishness would interfere with the contacts that the firm maintained and damage the business.
 Initially Corbin was not aware of the true nature of the Simexco company but as the months past, he began to suspect its real purpose.
 His brother Robert Corbin, became the main liaison between the business and Organisation Todt.
 In January 1942, Jules Jaspar left to establish a new branch of Simex in Marseille, along with the Soviet agent Anatoly Gurevich.
 Corbin maintained a good relationship with the Germans.
 In the context of travelling to Zone libre, Corbin worked as a courier between Paris, Marseille and Lyon.

 In February 1942, the Simex company moved to 3rd floor offices at 89 Boulevard Haussmann in the 9th arrondissement of Paris, opposite the Saint Augustine church, at the insistence of Corbin, who believed their current location was rife with thieves.

 Arrest

-On 19 November 1942, Corbin along with Suzanne Cointe, a secretary at Simex, were arrested by Gestapo officer Karl Giering of the Sonderkommando Rote Kapelle.
+On 19 November 1942, Corbin along with Suzanne Cointe, a secretary and Vladimir Keller, the Simex translator were arrested by Gestapo officer Karl Giering of the Sonderkommando Rote Kapelle.
 Corbin was put under enhanced interrogation by the Gestapo and subsequently informed them of the address of Trepper's dentist, that resulted in Trepper being arrested on 25 November 1942 by Giering.

-Corbin was executed in Plötzensee Prison on 28 July 1943.
+Court martial

+On 8 March 1943, a Luftwaffe court martial was convened at the Roger & Gallet building, at 62-64 Rue du Faubourg Saint Honoré, Paris, that was presided over by General Judge of the Luftwaffe Manfred Roeder.
+The employees of Simex were tried at the court including Jaspar and his wife Claire Legrand.
+Corbin was sentenced to death by Roeder in a trial lasting mere minutes.
+Corbin along with many other prisoners were loaded onto closed train wagons and taken to Germany.
+Corbin was deporterted to The Lehrterstrasse prison in Moabit, Berlin.
+On 28 July 1943, he was executed by guillotine in Plötzensee Prison.